micl2e2/tg-focus/README.txt

      │ focus-start: done
      └────

-  5. Go back to your Telgram application, open the TG-FOCUS chat.
+  5. Go back to your Telgram application, wait for the TG-FOCUS group showing up.

-     /(NOTE) since the default filter does not filter any messages, you might see many continuously incoming messages./

-  6. Configure the focus filters.
-Suppose you only want to see the messages where the word "freedom" is mentioned, you add it to the keyword list by sending this message to the TG-FOCUS chat:

-     ┌────
-     │ TGFCMD editf 1 keywords add "freedom"
-     └────

-     /(NOTE) don't forget two double quotes./

-     If everthing works fine, you should see:

-     ┌────
-     │ [ TGFCMD ] success
-     └────

-     You can also check your focus filters by sending this message:

-     ┌────
-     │ TGFCMD filters
-     └────

-  7. Then wait patiently at TG-FOCUS, and enjoy your every freedom-related conversion :-)
+     If TG-FOCUS chat does not appear, you can send a message "tg-focus" in a random group(e.g. Saved Messages) to get it shown up.
+This is because by default, only messages contain "tg-focus" will be filtered and forwarded.

+  6. Once the chat shown up, you send a message `TGFCMD help' to get started.
+The following image tutorials will show you how to use it.

 [page] <https://github.com/micl2e2/tg-focus/releases>